TykTechnologies/tyk-docs-hugo/tyk-docs/content/frequently-asked-questions/long-term-support-releases.md

 If we need to patch a major Pump version , we would number that as a minor version (1.7.1).

+## Other Components

+Our Tyk Identity Broker (TIB),  MDCB, and Operator components will not be a part of our long term support policy yet.
+We will continue to support all versions of these components, and will offer advice to clients on when to upgrade if necessary.

 ## What is Hypercare?

 Hypercare is a period immediately after a release where an elevated period of support is available.
 We run patches based on need and criticality, and single fix patching can be done if the severity and impact of a bug denotes that a fix is critical.